16 November 2016 | The Brewery, London, UK

 Entries should clearly state either:

-- How models are fundamental to the innovative process and how it goes beyond established model-based design techniques
+What is innovative about the process and how it goes beyond established Model-Based design techniques?

-- How the use of models was instrumental to the success of the project and the resulting innovation of the end product
+How the use of models was instrumental to the success of the project and the resulting innovative product.